michelin/kstreamplify/README.md

 ##### Migrating to Processing Exception Handler

-Since the `ProcessingExceptionHandler` is recommended over the `ProcessingResult` API, follow these steps to migrate.
+Since Apache Kafka 4.2.0 and [KIP-1034](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1034%3A+Dead+letter+queue+in+Kafka+Streams), the `ProcessingExceptionHandler` is recommended over the `ProcessingResult` API for managing errors.
+Follow these steps to migrate.

 1. Replace methods that return `ProcessingResult`.